sijuswamy/sijuswamy/README.md

 * `Mathematical Foundations of Machine Learning`, Five Days AICTE Sponsored ATAL FDP organized by Sree Budha College of Engineering from 22 November, 2021 to 26 November, 2021.
 * `Research Methodology and Effective Tools for Academic & Research Documentation`, Five Days FDP organized by SSN College of Engineering, Chennai from 7 March, 2022 to 11 March, 2022.
 * `Significance of Computational Mathematics in Engineering & Applications`, Invited Lecture organized by Shree Ramdeobaba College of Engineering and Management , Nagpur on 9 April, 2022.
+* ` Data Analytics using R`, One day workshop organized by Sree Budha College of Engineering, Pattoor on 22 July, 2022.
+* ` Artificial Intelligence & Applications, AICTE sponsored six days STTP organized by Marian College of Engineering, Thiruvananthapuram from 20 August, 2022 to 3 September, 2022.
+# **Next Session:** ` Artificial Intelligence & Data Science for Mathematics Tribe`, one day workshop organized by Department of Mathematics, Assumption Autonomous College, Changanachery on 17 September, 2022